melezhik/sparrow/README.md

 * Only [public plugins](#public-plugins) could be run using plugin interface.

-## Running suites under cron
+## Running suites with cron

+When running suite under cron it is handy only have an output if something goes wrong, f.e. test suite failed or something else goes bad.
+Use `--cron` flag to enable this behavior:

 *sparrow check run $project\_name $check\_name --cron*

-When running suite with cron mode enabled a normal output suppressed and is only emitted if suite fails.
+Running checkpoint with --cron flag suppress a normal output and only emit something in case of failures.

 Example:

-    $ sparrow check system disk --cron
+    $ sparrow check system disk --cron # pleas keep quite if disk space is ok

 ## Configuring checkpoints

 Checkpoint configuration is a configuration data consumed by plugin binded to checkpoint.
+One have to consult plugin documentation ( for public plugins - this is SparrowHub site ) to get know the structure of configuration data to feed.

 Sparrow support two configuration formats: